Best Beaches in St. Maarten: A Local's Guide to 12 Stunning Shores

 Best for: Families, swimmers, anyone who wants a stunning beach without crossing to the French side.

-Getting there: Ten minutes from Philipsburg, near the western tip.
-Small parking area off the main road -- arrive before 10 AM on cruise days.
+Getting there: About 25 minutes from Philipsburg, near the western tip.
+Small parking area off the main road — arrive before 10 AM on cruise days.

 Maho Beach